maxxiimo/the-front-end-manifesto/mobile-foundation.md

 To accomplish ubiquity we developed a super dumbed down HTML 1.0 interface that would work on 90% of all small screen devices, remember pre-smart phone, and for the remaining devices served up alternative markup that would display content correctly and consistent with the company's brand and look and feel.
 We were able to successfully do this by analyzing the devices HTTP_ACCEPT header and HTTP_USER_AGENT header, i.e. user agent sniffing.
 Over time with all the customers that Fidelity had, the company developed an extensive database of devices their customers used which included the device's screen size, operating system, carrier, and other pertinent information.
 Armed with this information Fidelity could tailor out markup depending on the request and information it contained.

 Fast-forward to today, with the advent of smart devices and their proliferation, we also need to make sure our applications work correctly and consistently across a multitude of different devices and screen sizes.
 Like my days at Fidelity, we can effectively use devices user agents to identify browsers, screen resolutions, type of device, and based on this determine what markup and styles to serve.

-#### Mobile Solutions Roundup

-To get started, if you're not sure where to begin or as a review, take a look at this round up of mobile solutions:

-1. Ryan Bates screencast "[Mobile Devices][]".

-2. The tutorial "[How to Build a Mobile Rails 3.1 App][How to Build]" demonstrates how to use the [mobylette][] and [jquery_mobile_rails][] gems.
-The mobylette gem handles requests and allows your controller to respond with a :mobile format, while the jquery-mobile-rails gem adds [jQuery Mobile][] files to your asset pipeline: which helps make everything look great and work like a native mobile app.

-3. Much like mobylette, [mobile-fu][] detects mobile requests and allows your application to respond with a :mobile format.

-4. There is a rack-based detection solution called [mobvious][]:

-    > Mobvious detects whether your app / website is being accessed by a phone, or by a tablet, or by a personal computer.
-You can then use this information throughout your app.
-(E.g. fork your front-end code with regard to device type.
-There is a [plugin][mobvious-rails] for Ruby on Rails that helps you with this.)

-    The [mobvious-rails][] gem allows you to:

-    > Access detected device type easily from controllers and views.<br>
-    > Execute code for given device types only.
-Both in controllers and views.<br>
-    > Do the above stuff also in your CoffeeScript.

-5. [Agent_orange][agent_orange] looks interesting.
-Although stable, it has its issues per the maintainers readme.

-6. [UserAgent][] is a Ruby library that parses and compares HTTP User Agents.

-7. [Browser][] is a gem that allows you to test for the browser being used including mobile browsers, and includes ActionController integration.

-8. In the tutorial "[Mobile Devices and Rails: Maintaining your Sanity][Maintain Sanity]" the author proposes placing mobile templates in a separate directory, then when requests come in from a mobile subdomain, like m.domain.com, these templates are served.
-If the templates are not available, the requester is served regular view templates; freeing you up from having to create two templates for every action.
-Users can switch between the two templates, and user agent detection is employed.

-9. If you're looking to beef up your detection capabilities, the following services are available (includes free and paid plans).
-    - [Handset Detection][]
-    - [Akamai][]
-    - [DeviceAtlas][]
-    - [scientiamobile][]

-10. You can also tap into the [WURFL][] database.

-11. Here is a list of "[Mobile Browser ID (User-Agent) Strings][Mobile Strings]" you could incorporate into your project if you wanted to get granular.

 #### Our Solution